sveltia/sveltia-cms/README.md

 ### Better localization

 - The application UI locale is automatically selected based on the preferred language set with the browser[^132].
-Users can also change the locale in the Settings.
+Users can also change the locale in the application settings.
 Therefore, the `locale` configuration option is ignored and `CMS.registerLocale()` is not required.
 - The List widget’s `label` and `label_singular` are not converted to lowercase, which is especially problematic in German, where all nouns are capitalized[^98].
 - Long menu item labels, especially in non-English locales, don’t overflow the dropdown container[^117].
 - We’ll soon be migrating from [svelte-i18n](https://github.com/kaisermann/svelte-i18n) to the [Fluent localization system](https://projectfluent.org/) for natural-sounding translations in every locale.